jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ## Emma Frost (SC)
 Set: H.A.M.M.E.R.

-When Emma transforms via
-Fluid Forms and Fidelity, the
+**Fluid Forms and Fidelity**
-card that used to be in play is removed from the game.
+When Emma transforms via Fluid Forms and Fidelity, the card that used to be in play is removed from the game.
 When she transforms, she keeps her orientation (ready/exhausted, face-up/face-down), all of her counters, and any effects on her.

 ## Evil Deadpool
 Set: Deadpool & Friends